Canali: Description

 Led by the third generation of the family, Canali employs 1,500 people in seven factories in Italy, where it makes about 250,000 individual pieces of clothing annually.
 In 2012, 87.5% of the total production was exported;

-Canali has 180 boutique stores (including 52 in China), and is also distributed through a network of 1,000 retail stores worldwide.
+Canali has 180 boutique stores including 52 in China, and is also distributed through a network of 1,000 retail stores worldwide.

 Canali provides a Su Misura service which consists of a tailored-made pieces and personalized artistry to make a piece unique.

+In popular culture

 Canali suits were worn by Gene Hackman in The Firm, Arnold Schwarzenegger in True Lies, and George Clooney in Michael Clayton.